TIBCOSoftware/snappydata/README.md

 }
 # Tables are created
 ```
-The output of the job can be found in CreateAndLoadAirlineDataJob.out in the lead directory which by default is SNAPPY_HOME/work/localhost-lead-*/.
+The output of the job can be found in `CreateAndLoadAirlineDataJob.out` in the lead directory which by default is `SNAPPY_HOME/work/localhost-lead-*/`.
 You can see the size of the column tables on Spark UI which by default can be seen at http://hostNameOfLead:4040.

-#### OLAP and OLTP Store
+#### OLAP and OLTP Store (conceptual)

 SnappyContext extends SQLContext and adds functionality to work with row and column tables.
 When queries inside jobs are executed they are parsed initially by the SnappyData server to determine if it is an OLAP class or an OLTP class query.
 Currently, all column table queries are considered OLAP.
 Such queries are planned using Spark's Catalyst engine and scheduled to be executed on the data servers.
 ```scala